Blady-Com/gnoga/deps/uxstrings/readme.md

 ### UXStrings 3

 A third proof of concept implementation is provided.
 The source code files are ending with the number 3 as for instance "uxstrings3.ads".
-A GNAT project file "uxstrings3.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.
+A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS3 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.

 #### Implementation choices

 In addition to implementation UXStrings 1, Unbounded\_Wide\_Wide\_Strings Ada standard package is chosen for internal representation.
 Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
 Memory management is done with the Unbounded capacity.

+### UXStrings 4 - **NEW** -

+A fourth proof of concept implementation is provided.
+The source code files are ending with the number 4 as for instance "uxstrings4.ads".
+A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS4 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.

+#### Implementation choices

+In addition to implementation UXStrings 1, Ada.Containers.Vectors standard generic package is chosen for internal representation.
+Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
+Memory management is done with the container capacity.

+### Children units

+- UXStrings.Conversions: convenient subprograms to convert String into basic types and vice versa
+- UXStrings.Formatting: subprogram formatting integers
+- UXStrings.Hash_case_insensitive: compute hash not case sensitive
+- UXStrings.Hash: compute hash
+- UXStrings.Lists: convenient subprograms to manage string lists - **NEW** -
+- UXStrings.Text_IO.Text_Streams: subprogram giving access to text streams
+- UXStrings.Text_IO: standard Text_IO subprograms adapted to UXStrings

 ### Limitations

 These implementations which are only for demonstrate the possible usages of UXString have many limitations.

 - not thread safe
-- single character assignment is not implemented
+- single character assignment is not implemented in UXS1, UXS2 and UXS3 but is implemented in UXS4.
 - only few API are implemented

 ### Future implementations